The Parlement des Jeunes

 All States members are eligible to be members of the APF.
 The Jersey Section selects members to attend annual regional meetings, particularly with French-speaking countries in the European region, which helps to improve relationships with countries closer to home.
 A Jersey States member attends the annual plenary Assembly every 2 years when the Parlement des Jeunes is held (in the same country and at the same time).

 100 youth representatives come from 50 countries worldwide; one young man and one young woman for each country.
 Jersey sends the same number of representatives as any other country, despite the fact that we are a small jurisdiction.

 It is a fabulous opportunity for anyone studying the French language.
 Students from across the world, from differing cultures and with very different backgrounds, come together and debate topics which are of interest to everyone.

 What happens at a Parlement des Jeunes?

 The delegates split into 4 debating groups and around 4 topics are chosen for the session.
-The topics vary each time, but for example in 2009 they were:
+The topics vary each time, but in the past have included:

 - child soldiers

 - the food crisis, the credit crunch, consumerism and the social consequences for young people

 In each case the group has to come up with a proposition (debate topic) to put to the main assembly of elected parliamentarians at the end of their deliberations.
 On the last day, all the young representatives join the parliamentarians in the plenary assembly for a debate.